tj/connect-redis/lib/redis/README.md

 redis - a node.js redis client
 ===========================

 This is a complete Redis client for node.js.
-It is designed for node 0.2.2+ and redis 2.0.1+.
-It might not work on earlier versions of either, although it probably will.

-This client supports all Redis commands, including MULTI and PUBLISH/SUBSCRIBE.
+It supports all Redis commands, including MULTI, WATCH, and PUBLISH/SUBSCRIBE.

 Install with:

     npm install redis

-## Why?
+For portability, a pure JavaScript reply parser is used by default.
+Pieter Noordhuis has provided a binding to the official `hiredis` C library, which is non-blocking and fast.
+To use `hiredis`, do:

+    npm install hiredis redis

+If `hiredis` is installed, `node_redis` will use it by default.

+## Why so many Redis clients for node?

-`node_redis` works in the latest versions of node, is published in `npm`, and is very fast, particularly for small responses.
+`node_redis` works in the latest versions of node, is published in `npm`, is used by many people, and is in production on a number of sites.

-`node_redis` is designed with performance in mind.
-The included `bench.js` runs similar tests to `redis-benchmark`, included with the Redis distribution, and `bench.js` is as fast as `redis-benchmark` for some patterns and slower for others.  `node_redis` has many lovingly hand-crafted optimizations for speed.
+`node_redis` was originally written to replace `node-redis-client` which hasn't been updated in a while, and no longer works with recent versions of node.

+## Performance

+Here are typical results of `multi_bench.js` which is similar to `redis-benchmark` from the Redis distribution.
+It uses 50 concurrent connections with no pipelining.

+JavaScript parser:

+    PING: 20000 ops 42283.30 ops/sec 0/5/1.182
+    SET: 20000 ops 32948.93 ops/sec 1/7/1.515
+    GET: 20000 ops 28694.40 ops/sec 0/9/1.740
+    INCR: 20000 ops 39370.08 ops/sec 0/8/1.269
+    LPUSH: 20000 ops 36429.87 ops/sec 0/8/1.370
+    LRANGE (10 elements): 20000 ops 9891.20 ops/sec 1/9/5.048
+    LRANGE (100 elements): 20000 ops 1384.56 ops/sec 10/91/36.072

+hiredis parser:

+    PING: 20000 ops 46189.38 ops/sec 1/4/1.082
+    SET: 20000 ops 41237.11 ops/sec 0/6/1.210
+    GET: 20000 ops 39682.54 ops/sec 1/7/1.257
+    INCR: 20000 ops 40080.16 ops/sec 0/8/1.242
+    LPUSH: 20000 ops 41152.26 ops/sec 0/3/1.212
+    LRANGE (10 elements): 20000 ops 36563.07 ops/sec 1/8/1.363
+    LRANGE (100 elements): 20000 ops 21834.06 ops/sec 0/9/2.287

+The performance of `node_redis` improves dramatically with pipelining.

 ## Usage